DOWNLOAD OF LHFSD.EXE APPLICATION

 dynamic field data display.

-The rest of the buttons enable various functions on LHFSD-HCK board [and in
+The rest of the buttons enable various functions on LHFSD-HCK board.

 Below are a few field data labels updated dynamically